jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 - An _error function_.
 We need to know how well the network did in producing the correct output given some input from our training set.
 For this, we use an error function.
 A good example is <katex>error = \sum\frac{1}{2}(expected - actual)^2</katex>, where we sum the squared difference between each _actual_ output value and the output value we _expected_.
 The <katex>\frac{1}{2}</katex> makes no difference other than making the differential of the error function neater, which will come in handy.
 - A means to work out how to update each weight in the network in order to reduce this error.
 This is where _back propagation_ comes in.

 There are two aspects to training a network.
-Firstly, we want to figure out we would need to update each weight in order to try and reduce the total error of the network given some training sample.
+Firstly, we want to figure out how to update each weight in order to try and reduce the total error of the network given some training sample.
 The dominant technique here is _back propagation_.
-Secondly, we want to decide how to use this method to actually apply our proposed updates.
+Secondly, we want to decide how to actually apply our proposed updates.
 I'll talk about each step in order.

 ## Back Propagation

-Finding out how to change each weight in the network to reduce the total error is achieved using a method called _back propagation_.
-Given some training sample - a single mapping from inputs to outputs - we want to work out how to adjust each of the weights in the network in order to minimise the error between the expected outputs and the actual ones produced by the network on seeing these inputs.
+Finding out how to update each weight in the network to reduce the total error is achieved using a method called _back propagation_.
+Given some training sample - a single mapping from inputs to outputs - we want to work out how to adjust each of the weights in the network in order to minimise the error between the expected outputs and the actual ones produced by the network given these inputs.

 The key intuition for me here is that this mapping from input values to some total error is simply one big function.
 To illustrate this, here is a function based on the network illustrated above that goes all the way from our two initial inputs to our error value, broken down into parts using variables to be more readable:

-First, we see that the total error in the network is based on the difference between our two expected and output values:
+First, we see that the total error in the network is based on the difference between our expected and actual output values:

 <katex>error = \frac{1}{2}(expected_{o1} - out_{o1})^2 + \frac{1}{2}(expected_{o2} - out_{o2})^2</katex>